Will Marquette cover the spread vs. Notre Dame? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The Golden Eagles record 80 points per game, 14 more points than the 66 the Fighting Irish allow.
+- The 80.0 points per game the Golden Eagles record are 14.0 more points than the Fighting Irish give up (66.0).

+- Marquette has a 4-2 record against the spread and a 7-1 record overall when putting up more than 66.0 points.

+- The Fighting Irish's 64.9 points per game are only 1.9 fewer points than the 66.8 the Golden Eagles give up.

-- When Marquette scores more than 66 points, it is 4-2 against the spread and 7-1 overall.
+- When it scores more than 66.8 points, Notre Dame is 2-1 against the spread and 3-0 overall.

 Bet on this or any college basketball matchup at BetMGM